hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 It may be remarked that when the couples reach top and bottom of the dance they should change sides.
 The gentlemen having to make certain that their ladies are on the right.

-### Country[^8] dances

-[^8]: The word country in this case, is no doubt a corruption of the French word contre, as contre danse signifies a dance performed by persons opposite to each other.
+### Country[The word country in this case, is no doubt a corruption of the French word contre, as contre danse signifies a dance performed by persons opposite to each other.] dances

 > “This life is like a village dance,
 >